LaurentiuCristofor/Proteus/README.md

 ### Design notes

-Cabeiro will never support very complex data processing operations .
-Its philosophy is to provide only simple and generic data processing operations.
+Cabeiro is meant to support only simple and generic data processing operations.
-If I decide to implement support for more complex data processing operations, that will happen as part of new command line tool distinct from Cabeiro.

-The Proteus library, however, is meant to grow and eventually provide support for more complex data analysis scenarios.
+The Proteus library could grow to support more complex data analysis scenarios, which would then be exposed by different tools than Cabeiro.

 ## Getting started with Cabeiro

+Most of the information in this section is also available through Cabeiro''s help function.
+The command names are a compromise between being suggestive and being short enough to insert in the automatically-generated names of the output files, thus offering a way to document the content of an output file through its name.

 ### General command syntax